DHLSan/PYNQeBNN/Vivado-Project for PYNQ Z2/README.md

 >
 > **7.** Click "Run Connection Automation" then click "Run Block Automation".
 >
-> **8.** Now, In the sources panel, right-click on system.bd, and select Generate Output Products … and click Generate to generate the Implementation, Simulation and Synthesis files for the design.
+> **8.** Now, In the sources panel, right-click on system.bd, and select **Generate Output Products** … and click **Generate** to generate the Implementation, Simulation and Synthesis files for the design.
 >
-> **9.** Right-click again on system.bd, and select Create HDL Wrapper… to generate the top-level VHDL model.
+> **9.** Right-click again on system.bd, and select **Create HDL Wrapper**… to generate the top-level VHDL model.
 Leave the Let Vivado manager wrapper and auto-update option selected, and click OK.
 Notice that the VHDL file is already set as the Top module in the design.
 >
 > **10.** Generate bitstream.
 >